2.2 ACE CECs

 The Corrective Exercise Library is a standalone course as well as Module 4 of The BioMechanics Method® Corrective Exercise Specialist Program.
 To learn more about earning the full specialist credential, click here.

-Purchase price includes all online materials, unlimited test retakes and 12 months access to the course itself.
-Paid course extensions are available if needed.
+Purchase price includes all online materials, unlimited test retakes and access to the course itself.

 This course contains online lessons, digital text material, step-by-step video instruction and demonstrations, skills tests, self-check activities, and online tests.
 When accessing the course, you’ll find a list of printable downloads with each lesson under the “course downloads” tab.
 Digital material not itemized in the downloads tab is not printable.